 As the executive director of Open Your Heart, Jesse’s goals include building and strengthening relationships, developing positive rapport and having constant knowledge of what needs are to be met in order to continue to uphold Open Your Heart’s important mission.

 Jesse has her M.A. in Organizational Leadership from St. Catherine’s University and her B.A. in International Relations from St. Cloud State.
-She and her husband live in Plymouth with their two rambunctious boys and four dogs.
-She couldn’t be more excited to join the OYH team and help share their message that every Minnesotan should be free from hunger and homelessness.
+She and her husband live in Plymouth with their two rambunctious boys and four animals.

 Kathy began her work with Open Your Heart as Office Manager in October 2015.
-She was drawn to working with the homeless and hungry while she was serving as the Administrative Assistant for St. Joseph’s Home for Children, a Catholic Charities program which works with children and their families to provide short term shelter needs and residential mental health care treatment for emotional and behavioral health issues.
-Prior to this she honed her skills in a variety of industries such as medical billing, retirement program compliance, advertising and commercial print sales.
+She became passionate about working with the homeless and hungry while she was serving as the Administrative Assistant for Catholic Charities’ St. Joseph’s Home for Children.
+Prior to this she gained her management skills in a variety of industries such as medical billing, retirement program compliance, advertising and commercial print sales.

-Kathy has always enjoyed volunteering in and supporting community organizations such as the St. Paul Midway Block Program, Little Brothers Friends of the Elderly, Citizens United and the Nature Conservancy.
-She loves spending time with her family, walking, shooting archery and teaching her grandsons how to speak “Minnesotan” in an obnoxious manner.
+Kathy has always enjoyed volunteering in and supporting community organizations such as St. Stephen’s Human Services and Citizens United.
+She loves spending time with her family, walking in woods, shooting archery and teaching her grandsons how to speak “Minnesotan” in an obnoxious manner.